rainaldisatria/faith/README.md

 ### Running the project
 - Clone or download the repository.
 - Open the root project folder in Unity
-- Go to "Menu" Scene.
+- Go to "Main Menu" Scene.
 - Press play button
+### Playing the game
+- 'WASD': Move the player.
+- '1': Use first skill: Blink Strike.
+- '2': Use second skill: Summon Magic Shinning Arrow.
+- 'Left-Shift': Dodge.
+- 'L': Interact with NPC.
+- 'K': Advance Dialogue.
+- 'U' & 'A': Rotate Camera.

+## Note
+- New PR are welcome.
+- There are placeholder assets tagged with "placeholder_" at the start of their name.
+Please don't use or redistribute those assets.

 ## Built With
-- State Machine, EventChannel from Unity Open Project #1: https://github.com/UnityTechnologies/open-project-1
+- State Machine, Event Channel from Unity Open Project #1: https://github.com/UnityTechnologies/open-project-1
 - DOTween:
 http://dotween.demigiant.com/